masak/proto/DEPLOYMENT.md

 be used, which is known to the world and thus is not secure.

 ## Production Deployment Setup
-The `../db-builder/build-project-list.pl` build script launches the app automatically on port `3333`.
+The `build-project-list.pl` build script launches the app automatically on port `3333`.
 You can also launch it yourself:
 ```
 hypnotoad bin/ModulesPerl6.pl
 ```